Arizona Court Records

 How Do I Pay a Traffic Ticket in Arizona?

 Persons who have been issued traffic tickets may pay online, in person at the courthouse, on the phone, or by mail.
 Available payment options vary by court.
 To determine what options are available at a particular court, interested persons may contact the courts directly.
-Traffic tickets contain information about the court to which the traffic ticket was issued.
+Traffic tickets typically contain information about the court to which the traffic ticket was issued.

 Can You Pay Arizona Traffic Tickets Online?